rails/weblog/_posts/2019-06-30-this-week-in-rails-and-schema-cache-deduplication-plus-getutc-begone.markdown

 ### [Schema Cache: deduplicate when using init_with](https://github.com/rails/rails/pull/36529)

 …ran deduplication for most things in the schema cache.
-The second change skipped storing the&nbsp;_columns\_hash_ in the YML, because it could be derived with&nbsp;_columns.index\_by(&:name)_.
+The second change skipped storing the _columns\_hash_ in the YML, because it could be derived with _columns.index\_by(&:name)_.
 Thus saving storing every column object again, but just nested under the name.
 Neat!
 Rounding out the features: the deduplication should also be run when parsing YML and the parser invoking _init\_with_.
 Remedied that, phew!
 I suggest you do check all three changes out because they show to really re-sculpt a feature over multiple PRs.

 ### [Active Record: avoid redundant time.getutc when serializing](https://github.com/rails/rails/pull/36508)